 The Flashpoint scored very well for layering ability.

 While this jacket has a tapered silhouette, it is still roomy enough to wear over a heavy base layer or sweater.
 In fact, we could wear it over most of the other light and midweight layers in this review.
 Because the material is so thin, when we layered it under a shell or even an insulated jacket it didn't feel too constricting.
 This kind of layering flexibility can be hard to find sometimes.

 Here's how the Flashpoint scored compared to the other models for ease of movement.

 The material itself is not quite as stretchy as some of the fleeces that are paired with elastane, and we noticed the difference when trying to climb in this model.
-With the body of the jacket secured under our harness, we didn't have as much freedom of movement as we did in the Patagonia R1 Hoody or the Arc'teryx Fortrez Hoodie.
+With the body of the jacket secured under our harness, we didn't have as much freedom of movement as we did in the Patagonia R1 Hoody or the Arc'teryx Fortrez Hoody.
 If you're looking for something to wear when doing activities that require a lot of range of motion in your upper body, like rock climbing, look for a model with elastane in the fabric mix.

-While the Marmot Flashpoint doesn't have the grid channels or baffles that made some of the other models in this review so porous to the wind, the thin material did little to stop the wind from ripping through either.
+While the Flashpoint doesn't have the grid channels or baffles that made some of the other models in this review so porous to the wind, the thin material did little to stop the wind from ripping through either.

 Style & Fit